-Fall 2022 Semester April 1 st Registration begins July 1 st Priority Deadline - Domestic students are exempt from paying the \$50 orientation fee if they submit all application materials by this date.
+April 1 st Registration begins July 1 st Priority Deadline - Domestic students are exempt from paying the \$50 orientation fee if they submit all application materials by this date.
 International students must submit all materials by this date to be considered for admission.
-August 9th Application Deadline for Domestic Students August 9th New Student Orientation - EAP August 10 th New Student Orientation - College & Seminary August 10 th Payment Plan Due Date: First installment due for students enrolled in the Tuition and Fees payment plan.
+August 8 th Application Deadline for Domestic Students August 8 th EAP New Student Orientation August 9 th College/College Academy New Student Orientation August 10 th Payment Plan Due Date: First installment due for students enrolled in the Tuition and Fees payment plan.
 (Late fee assessed if first payment is not met by this date).
-August 15 th CLASSES BEGIN August 15 th Convocation August 19 th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees; \$100 late registration fee after this date.
-September 5 th Labor Day - No classes and offices are closed September 9th Last day to do a complete withdrawal and receive a 25% tuition adjustment September 9th Cancellation of Enrollment for unpaid Tuition and Fee balances not covered by Payment Plan, scholarship, or another award.
-September 15 th Last day to apply for graduation September 15 th Ministry and Career Fair October 8th SFBC Annual BBQ Fellowship November 10 th Last day to withdraw from a course November 11 th Veteran's Day - No classes and offices are closed November 18th Last day to submit master's thesis or doctoral dissertation November 23 rd - 27 th Thanksgiving Break - No classes and offices are closed December 3 rd LAST DAY OF CLASSES December 7th Grades due in Registrar's Office, 9 a.m.
-December 16 th Grades available to students December 20th - January 2nd Winter Break - Offices are closed
+August 14 th CLASSES BEGIN August 14 th Convocation August 18 th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees; \$100 late registration fee after this date.
+September 4 th Labor Day - No classes and offices are closed September 8 th Last day to do a complete withdrawal and receive a 25% tuition adjustment September 8 th Cancellation of Enrollment for unpaid Tuition and Fee balances not covered by Payment Plan, scholarship, or another award.
+September 15 th Last day to apply for graduation September 21 st Ministry and Career Fair October 14 th SFBC Annual BBQ Fellowship November 10 th Last day to withdraw from a course November 10 th Veteran's Day (Observed) - No classes and offices are closed November 17 th Last day to submit master's thesis or doctoral dissertation November 22 nd - 26 th Thanksgiving Break - No classes and offices are closed December 1 st LAST DAY OF CLASSES December 8 th Grades due in Registrar's Office, 9 a.m.
+December 15 th Grades available to students December 18 th - January 1 st Winter Break - Offices are closed